immersive-web/administrivia/TPAC-2022/readme.md

 ## Group Sessions September 12-16th

-Please mark your calendar for the meeting dates and remember to tag the issues you would like to discuss with /TPAC and file new issues if there aren't any.
+Please mark your calendar for the meeting dates and remember to **tag the issues you would like to discuss with /TPAC** and file new issues if there aren't any.
 You can see the [current tagged TPAC issues](https://issues-by-label.glitch.me/?label=TPAC&command=/tpac)

-Reach out to chairs by email to immersive-web-chairs@w3.org
+Reach out to chairs for any questions, concerns or requests by email to immersive-web-chairs@w3.org

 IRC: irc.w3.org:6667 #immersive-web Instructions